LUAN-Peter/studyNotes/docs/javascript/prototype.md

 To have a better acquisition of these obscure concepts, we had better learn the [object][3] relative before.

 ## Basis
 JavaScript is described as a prototype-based language.
 To a certain object, it has `prototype` object, which is still an object.
 So this `prototype` object **maybe**(NOT always) has its own `prototype` object...
 This is refered to the `prototype chain`.
 As I said before, not every prototype object has opportunity to have another prototype object.
 In the most of cases, it will only have the `Object.prototype`, which means it is just inherits the Object.
 And the `Object.prototype` inherits nothing, which means it is the end of the `prototype chain`.
 By the way, how can we find the `prototype` of a certain object?
 We use `__proto__` here.
-It is complex here.
+It is somewhat of complex.
 So we need illustrations to clarify more clearly.

 ### Dull Clarification
 This example is from MDN.